rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="problems_market"></a>
 ### [What are the problems with markets?](#problems_market)

+Markets are an information tool that allows the exchange of goods and thus distribution.
-Markets as a tool for distribution are used by capitalist economies but they are also suggested for some socialist versions of economies.
+Markets are used by capitalist economies but they are also suggested for some socialist versions of economies.
-Even in those versions, markets are problematic:
+Even in those versions, markets are problematic.
-The market communicates the needs of the people only in a quite delayed, indirect, and distorted way.
+The market communicates the needs of the people only in a quite delayed, indirect, and distorted way:

-Products have to perform well on the market and [break soon after](https://en.wikipedia.org/wiki/Planned_obsolescence) instead of fulfilling needs (the production focuses on exchange value rather than use value).
-The information about products gets mostly reduced to a single number, the price.
+* The information about products gets mostly reduced to a single number, the price.
+* Prices are adapting to purchases, not to consumption or need.
+I.e. speculation or hoarding can skew prices.
+* Also, monopolies skew prices.
-More important information like the environmental impact or the production conditions is rarely communicated.
+* The market incentivizes hiding important information like the environmental impact or the production conditions.
-Markets tend to result in injust distribution and externalized (not cared for) environmental damage (negative externalities).
+* Markets tend to result in externalized (not cared for) environmental damage (negative externalities).
+* Products must perform well on the market and [break soon afterward](https://en.wikipedia.org/wiki/Planned_obsolescence) instead of fulfilling needs (production focuses on exchange value rather than use value).
+* If company A plans to change their production, requiring more of product X, the price of X will increase until company B increases the production of X. With markets, company A won't tell company B about the plans in order to still profit from the lower prices.
+Without markets, the shortage of X could be avoided by direct and early communication between companies A and B.
+* The exchange on the market has no societal goal baked in: It does not guarantee that all needs are met.
-Also, markets require active participation by doing wage labor, getting informed about products, and maybe bargaining.
+* Markets require active participation by doing wage labor, getting informed about products, and maybe bargaining.
 This is thus excluding those who can't fit into this requirement.

-The problems of wage labor are covered in the [next question](#problems_wages).
+The problems of wage labor are covered in the [next section](#problems_wages).

 <a class="anchor" name="why_tina"></a>
 ### [Why were markets considered the only option?](#why_tina)